TransCanada to concentrate on all-Alaska LNG pipeline

-CALGARY, Alberta (Reuters) - TransCanada Corp (TRP.TO) said on Friday it will concentrate its planning efforts for an Alaska natural gas pipeline on a $26 billion route that would take the fuel to an Alaska liquefied natural gas facility, leaving a more expensive route to Alberta as only an alternative option for the project.
+CALGARY, Alberta, March 30 (Reuters) - TransCanada Corp said on Friday it will concentrate its planning efforts for an Alaska natural gas pipeline on a $26 billion route that would take the fuel to an Alaska liquefied natural gas facility, leaving a more expensive route to Alberta as only an alternative option for the project.

 Tony Palmer, TransCanada’s vice-president of Alaska development, said in an interview that an all-Alaska route had become the preferred focus for the project following an agreement between producers on the state’s North Slope and Alaska government.

-Exxon Mobil Corp (XOM.N), BP Plc (BP.L) and ConocoPhillips (COP.N) agreed to move forward on finding ways to commercialize their vast natural-gas reserves on the North Slope after Exxon Mobil resolved a dispute with the state government over the Point Thomson field.
+Exxon Mobil Corp, BP Plc and ConocoPhillips agreed to move forward on finding ways to commercialize their vast natural-gas reserves on the North Slope after Exxon Mobil resolved a dispute with the state government over the Point Thomson field.